seanelvidge/seanelvidge.github.io/_posts/2025-12-22-League_table_prediction_probabilities.md

 ---
 layout: post
-title: From Fixtures to Futures.
-How We Calculate League Position Probabilities
+title: From Fixtures to Futures, how we calculate league position probabilities
 date: 2025-12-22 19:30:00
 description: The methodology behind how we calculate the probabilities of where the different teams in the English football league will end up.
 tags: football mathematics